versions

 A Brief History of the Latin Language

-It is the original language of Ancient Rome, and through the Roman conquest spread to most parts of western and central europe.
-By the time of the 9th century, there are the first known writings of the Romance languages.
-These languages all stem from vulgar latin, being at first the spoken language of people groups, which gradually over time became distinct enough from their latin origins to become a language in their own right.
+It is the original language of Ancient Rome, and through the Roman conquest it spread to most parts of western and central europe.
+The first known writings of the Romance languages occur in the 9th century.
+These languages all stem from vulgar latin.
+Initially, these were spoken languages of people groups, which gradually over time became distinct enough from their latin origins to become a language in their own right.
 (For example, Portuguese replaced Latin as the official language of Portugal in 1296).
-During the Middle ages, Latin became more fragmented, with wide discrepencies between those who wrote in Latin as to the meaning and use of words.
-However, with the coming of the Renaissance, the language again flourished, and several scholars set about recovering what they believed to be "Classical" latin, issuing strict guidelines has to how the language was to be used.
+During the Middle ages, Latin became more fragmented, with wide discrepencies in it's written form as to the meaning and use of the words.
+However, with the coming of the Renaissance, the language flourished again, and several scholars set about recovering what they believed to be "Classical" latin, issuing strict guidelines has to how the language was to be used.

 Latin and the Roman Catholic Church